Lawyers in Poland: Lawyers

 Polish lawyers may work in licensed legal professions, public administration, law enforcement, tax services and governmental agencies.
-Additionally, since a legal entity can be represented in a court of law by its employees, companies do not employ advocates or attorneys-at-law but instead rely on in-house lawyers, counsellors or associates not admitted to the bar.
+Since a legal entity can be represented in a court of law by its employees, companies do not employ advocates or attorneys-at-law but instead rely on in-house lawyers, counsellors or associates not admitted to the bar.

 Because an agent can act for any person under Polish law, some lawyers do what in the UK is done by solicitors.
 Thus, specialized persons write legal agreements, conduct negotiations, or execute debts.
 Polish law expressly permits persons with Magister's degree in law to provide legal counselling.

 In the reasons for judgment of the Constitutional Tribunal of 26 November 2003 (ref. no. SK 22/02), the view was expressed for the first time that the provisions in force in Poland allow persons holding a Magister's degree in law to carry out legal counselling on their own account.
 A consequence of the judgment was the legal sanctioning of legal counselling offices run by persons who graduated from law schools but do not belong to bar associations.
 The person with qualifying legal education can work as: